Decisive Jacksonville Probate Litigation Attorneys

 Undue Influence (Wills, Trusts, Estate Plans, Powers of Attorney, Etc.)

-When people create wills, trusts, or other estate planning instruments, they must do so in sound mind and of their own free will.
+When people create wills, trusts, or other estate planning instruments in Jacksonville, they must do so in sound mind and of their own free will.

 Unfortunately, third parties sometimes attempt to improperly influence that process for their own benefit.
 Examples of undue influence might include using: